Get a Head Start with College Credit Now

-For more information about the courses available through your high school contact your high school counselor.
+For more information about the courses available through your high school contact your high school counselor or CCN advisors.

 In 2017-2018, the CCN program registered 3,620 students who earned 26,656 Chemeketa college credits.
 This was a savings to the students and their families of $2,575,100.

 You can find more detailed information in our Annual Report 2017-18.

 Signing up for a CCN course is a two–step process.
 All College Credit Now students must complete these steps, even if a student has already completed a non-College Credit Now Chemeketa course.

 Printable instructions are available CCN Steps to Enroll

 Step 1 – Admission application